Lymah123/Hactoberfest2023/README.md

 Oct 30: I worked on a PR.
 I was off the virtual coffee waiting list.
 I received $25 on a 1 merged PR from Chimoney project.

-Oct 31: I made the final update on Chimoney Project PR
+Oct 31: I made the final update on Chimoney Project PR.